 It’s a good idea to make the most of your visit to the Serengeti and the Masai Mara and we always recommend a good combination of lodges for your safari to Africa.
 Have a look at Rekero Camp or Encounter Mara Camp in the Naboisho Conservancy where you will find incredibly high lion densities.

 If you are looking for a budget option for your Africa safari to the Serengeti then look at Ilkeliani Camp- Masai Mara.

 How to Get There

-For bookings and assistance with flight arrangements please contact us, we will ensure your holiday is smooth and worry free.
+For assistance with travel arrangements please contact us, we will ensure your transport is seamless.

 Twice daily game drives with passionate and highly knowledgeable guides are offered from Naboisho, as well as the chance to search for the elusive nocturnal creatures of the conservancy on a night drive.
 Off-road driving is possible on the privately owned land for once-in-a-lifetime sightings and excellent photo opportunities.
 Guides take you in seven-seater open game-viewing vehicles or closed vehicles that seat five.
 All the vehicles have power points where you can recharge your devices, and are fitted with fridges to keep your drinks deliciously frosty.